AdaCore/spark2014/lrm/source/packages.rst

 Input_Only and Output_Only Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A variable which represents a communication channel with an external entity,
+A variable which represents a communication channel with an external entity, for
-for instance a transducer, subsystem, or program is considered an
+instance a transducer, subsystem, or program is considered an *external
-*external variable* if it is Volatile or is declared with an Ada Address,
+variable*.
+A variable is external if it is Volatile or is declared with an Ada
-Import, or Export specification (either using an aspect or a pragma).
+Address, Import, or Export specification (either using an aspect or a pragma).

-If a variable is volatile it is external and has to be specified as an input
+If a variable is volatile it has to be specified as an input only or an output
-only or an output only external state.
-The Boolean Input_Only and Output_Only
+only external state.
+The Boolean aspects Input_Only and Output_Only are used for
-are used for this specification.
+this specification.

 .. centered:: **Static Semantics**